 Know your dairy-free labels

 Not all lactose and dairy ingredients will fall under the simple name of ‘milk’ or ‘cheese’.
-If you’re strictly dairy free or have a serious intolerance, it’s importantly to get clued up on labels.
+If you’re strictly dairy-free or have a serious intolerance, getting clued up on labels is an essential part of learning how to go dairy-free.

 - Casein (curds), caseinates